Huhngoku/ADVOCATE/README.md

 `doc` directory.

 ## Warning
-The recording of atomic operations only works with `amd64`.
+The recording of atomic operations is only tested with `amd64`.
+For `arm64` an untested implementation exists.

 ## How
 The go-patch folder contains a modified version of the go compiler and runtime.